Do you need health insurance? Call us at 1-877-687-1196 (Relay Texas/TTY 1-800-735-2989). Learn More.

 Except for emergency services, you should always access healthcare services through preferred providers that are in our network.
 If you need to see a nonpreferred/out-of-network provider, you will need to arrange care with your PCP and get approval from us.
 We have to approve an appointment with any nonpreferred/non-participating provider before you get non-emergency or non-urgent treatment.

 If we approve your appointment with a nonpreferred/non-participating provider, your copayment and deductible will not change.
 We will let you know when the authorization is approved.
 If you don’t receive our prior authorization, we cannot provide any benefit, coverage or reimbursement.
 You will be financially responsible for any and all payments.

-When receiving care at one of our participating hospitals or emergency rooms, it is possible that some hospital-based providers (for example, anesthesiologists, radiologists, pathologists) may not be under contract with us as preferred providers, also known as participating or in-network providers.
-These providers may bill you for the difference between our allowed amount and the provider’s billed charge — this is known as “balance billing.”
+When receiving care at one of our participating hospitals, emergency rooms or other facility, it is possible that some hospital-based providers (for example, anesthesiologists, emergency room providers, radiologists, pathologists) may not be under contract with us as preferred providers, also known as participating or in-network providers.
+These providers may bill you for the difference between our allowed amount/eligible service expense and the provider’s billed charge - this is known as “balance billing.”
 We encourage you to inquire about the providers who will be treating you before you begin your treatment, so you can understand their participation status with us.

 B) Enrollee Claim Submission

 Providers will typically submit claims on your behalf, but sometimes you may have to pay for a covered service and file a claim for reimbursement.
 This may happen if:

 - Your provider is not contracted with us.